jsilter/GeneralEvaluation/README.md

 # Usage

 1. Upload a results table in CSV, TSV, XLS, or XLSX format.
-2. Adjust the target recall, if desired.
+2. Adjust the recall target, if desired.
 The default value is `0.85`.
 3. Click the "Run Evaluation" button.
 4. Download the PDF report and the CSV file with overall metrics.